Growing Pumpkins In Containers | How To Grow Pumpkins In Pots

 • Porcelain Doll: This variety bears fruits that are unusually pink in color.
 The medium-sized pumpkin contains bright orange-colored flesh.

-• Goosebumps: It initially has smooth skin but gradually develops warts as they grow.
+• Goosebumps: They initially have smooth skin but gradually develop warts as they grow.

 • Prizewinner: This variety is a super big one.
-Prizewinner is capable of bearing large pumpkins that usually weigh between 75-150 lbs.
+It is capable of bearing large pumpkins that usually weigh between 75 and 150 lbs.

 • Baby Boo: Baby Boo is ghost-like white in color and gets its name from its tiny, ‘baby’ size.
 It grows up to a size of 2-3 inches.

-• Sugar Pie: This variety is as sweet as its name and much smaller in size.
-Sugar Pie is used mainly for baking pies, cookies, and cakes.
+• Sugar Pie: This variety is as sweet as its name but much smaller in size.
+It is used mainly for baking pies, cookies, and cakes.

 • Jack-o’-Lanterns: The medium-based round-shaped pumpkins are an excellent choice for carving.